 You’re a good person, right?
-I bet you’re mostly kind to others, hold doors open for strangers and help your friends when they’re having a tough time.
-But have you ever done something so against your moral values that you struggled to forgive yourself?
-If so, you may have experienced moral injury.
+I bet you’re kind to others, hold doors for strangers and support your friends when they’re having a tough time.
+So what does managing moral injury have to do with you?
+Well, have you ever done something so against your values that you struggled to forgive yourself?
+If so, you may have experienced the shame and guilt that come with self-loss.

 What exactly is moral injury?